Introduction

 In March 1851, Michael lived near Grove Farm with his daughter, Ann, 28, and son, Thomas, 18.
 Ann had spent time away as a servant on a farm at Yew Tree Close, Yeovil, but, as the eldest daughter, she may have felt obliged to return home when her mother died.
 Michael’s two other surviving children had left home.

 By April 1861, Thomas had moved to Milford in Hampshire.
-However, Michael’s unmarried sister, Ann, had become part of his household with his daughter, Ann.
-This unmarried sister died in May 1862.
+However, Michael’s unmarried sister, Ann, had joined his household alongside his daughter, Ann.
+This sister died in May 1862 at the age of 68.

-In March 1860, Michael was one of the many elderly men called by Rev Helyar’s barrister to support his contention that Isles Lane was a public road.
-Michael testified that he had travelled back and forth along the lane “loaded and leary” forty years ago and could remember the Sutton Bigham end being repaired several times, although he did not know who paid for the work.[3]
+In March 1860, Michael was one of many elderly men called by Rev. Helyar’s barrister to support his claim that Isles Lane was a public road.
+Michael testified that he had travelled back and forth along the lane “loaded and leary” forty years ago and could remember the Sutton Bingham end being repaired several times, although he did not know who paid for the work.[3]

 Death

 His daughter, Ann, remained in the family house alone for thirteen years.
-Towards the end, her mental health deteriorated, and on 26 March 1881, she was admitted to the Somerset Lunatic Asylum, where she died on 8 April 1881, aged 59.
+On 26 March 1881, she was admitted to the Somerset Lunatic Asylum suffering from senile gangrene.
+She died there on 8 April 1881 at the age of 59.[4]

 Children

 Michael and Sarah had three sons and three daughters.
 Their son Richard died aged four, and their daughter Edith died aged two.
 Their son Michael became a gamekeeper, and their son Thomas became a farm bailiff.
-Their daughter, Jane, died unmarried at 14 Lambridge Place, Walcot, on 11 October 1879, aged 55.[4]
+Their daughter, Jane, died unmarried at 14 Lambridge Place, Walcot, on 11 October 1879, at the age of 55.[5]

 References